forss-it/transedit/README.md

 [![Build Status](https://travis-ci.com/dialect-katrineholm/transedit.svg?token=9jwqzmZxpdyqbmtqpE8y&branch=master)](https://travis-ci.com/dialect-katrineholm/transedit)

 # TransEdit
 TransEdit stores localizations in a database with built-in cache support.
-It also has support to enable a edit-mode that allows the user to edit translations directly in the web-browser by double-clicking the highlighted texts.
+It also has support to enable an edit-mode that allows the user to edit translations directly in the browser by double-clicking the highlighted texts.

 ## Installation